 [health].enabled = no (health checks require access to a local database).
 But you can keep the database and disable health checks if you need to.
 You are however sending all the metrics to the parent node, which can handle the health checking (

 Netdata unique id

 /var/lib/netdata/registry/netdata.public.unique.id contains a random GUID that uniquely identifies each Netdata.
 This file is automatically generated, by Netdata, the first time it is started and remains unaltered forever.

 If you are building an image to be used for automated provisioning of autoscaled VMs, it important to delete that file from the image, so that each instance of your image will generate its own.

 Troubleshooting metrics streaming

-Both the sender and the receiver of metrics log information at
+Both parent and child nodes log information at

-If the slave manages to connect to the master you will see something like (on the master):
+If the child manages to connect to the parent you will see something like (on the parent):